 With the Lotus E22 now properly running after missing the first test, Lotus' technical director Nick Chester has a look at his new car and how well it should do through the upcoming season.

+How would you describe the E22?
 I would say that it’s an elegant solution for the 2014 regulations.
 These regulations are a big challenge meaning we had to create a car very different from designs we’ve created before.
 Despite all these new challenges, we’re very happy with our interpretation and the car we’ve created.

+What about the nose – is that a two fingered approach to the regulations?
 The nose certainly is quite interesting!
 It has generated a lot of talk.
 We think it’s a nice solution and it’s quite innovative.
 Naturally, as with any interpretation of new regulations, we’ve talked with the FIA to ensure that they are happy with the design.
 It’s nice to have something a little bit different and we’re happy with our path having seen what everyone else is doing with their cars in this area.

+What were the main challenges in packaging the new Power Units with all the energy recovery magic within?
 The new Power Units incorporate waste heat and braking energy recovery systems and these form a much bigger percentage of the complete package than before.
 There is a bigger energy store to package, a lot more electrical cabling and the cooling requirements are much greater than we’ve seen in previous years.
 The systems are much more complicated.
 Trying to create an elegant package for the power unit and cooling systems has been difficult, but we’re very happy of the progress we made in this area.

+How much of the E22 is new and are there elements which can be carried across from previous cars despite such big regulations changes?
 The E22 is completely new.
 There’s very little which could be carried across from previous cars.
 That said, in certain areas we’ve been able to follow the same philosophies such as in our approach to aerodynamics and suspension, where lessons learnt with previous cars have been highly relevant.

+Where do some of the big differences with this year’s cars lie?
 It’s possibly easier to ask what the similarities are.
 Even things like the front wing – which may look quite similar to the untrained eye – has to follow a new approach and philosophy as the regulations stipulate a new width, and this actually has a big impact on air flow management due to the relationship of the wing to the front track and where the tyres sit in the resultant air flow.